How many years have you been in the butchery trade? I started at 18 and went to Smithfield College of Food Technology in London for 3 years.

 The best cuts of meat are sometimes the cheapest, if cooked correctly.
 Shoulder of pork and lamb are fantastic.
 The most tender and tasty cut of meat, which is never really mentioned, is ox cheek - cooked slow and braised, nothing better!

-To learn more about Clinton and Bonners of Ilminster, visit the webiste here>
+To learn more about Clinton and Bonners of Ilminster, visit the website here>